 Help candidates draw on their individual strengths.
-They should avoid encouraging candidates to keep persevering at a medium when they are weak in it, but instead find an area in which they can flourish.
+Avoid encouraging candidates to keep persevering at a medium when they are weak in it, but instead find an area in which they can flourish.
 Media try-outs and exploration in the investigation workbooks should be encouraged, with appropriate annotation.

 Encourage more effective documentation of work with new media: candidates engaging in the production of new media based studio works need to be encouraged to be always accurate and effective in demonstrating their understanding of the ideas and techniques that underpin artistic expression as well as in providing evidence of the development of their ideas and the refinement of their works during the creative process.
+Ensure good documentation of the technical processes of digital manipulation like Photoshop, or analogue or digital photography.
+This evidence of process would occur in the 'old' workbook (or the 'new' visual arts journal).